mobarak-ali/module30/README.md

 ![Empty Search](/images/dots01.jpg)

-B. Click on dot will bring you relevent images
+B. Click on a dot and open the relevent image

 Here we get the 5dots